MrEricL/bq-kepler-backend/README.md

 ### Running

-Install .json credentials in the main directory
+Install .json credentials for google cloud in the main directory

 Run `yarn install`